DeSoto County Civil & Criminal Court

 Standards of Professionalism

 All Attorneys shall be required to be familiar with and abide by the 12th Judicial Circuit Administrative order A.O.
-2010-22.2 (The Standards of Professionalism) which are available on the 12th Judicial Circuit website.
+2010-22.2 (The Standards of Professionalism).

 Civil Traffic